jembi/openhim-core-js/README.md

 ## Creating CentOS RPM package

 The build process for the RPM package is based off [this](https://github.com/bbc/speculate/wiki/Packaging-a-Node.js-project-as-an-RPM-for-CentOS-7) blog.
-The reason for using vagrant instead of docker is because so that we are can test it by running it as a service using systemctl.
-Systemctl is a process which communicates with systemd over dbus
+The reason for using vagrant instead of docker is so that we can test the RPM package by running it as a service using SystemCtl - similar to how it will likely be used in a production environment.
+SystemCtl is not available out the box in docker containers.

+Refer to this [blog](https://developers.redhat.com/blog/2014/05/05/running-systemd-within-docker-container/) for a more detailed description of a possible work-around.
+This is not recommended since it is a hack.
+This is where vagrant comes in since it sets up an isolated VM.

 1. Setup environment

-Using Vagrant:

 Navigate to the resources folder: `resources/centos`